 I remember a teacher once told me my imagination works overtime and me feeling very proud of that but now I would disagree.
 It works irregular hours–not all of them fruitful –but once in a while my imagination produces a gem.
 Like that dream I had the other night about something called the Book of Life, with names and 1s and 0s next to each one.
 This image led to another, of a race of creatures called worldmakers whose job it is to monitor the Book of Life because… Well, that’s how far I’ve gotten so far.

 Writing is lonely but it’s also the most fun one can have by themselves.
-Or was it reading?
-I didn’t say that, someone smarter than me did, but I forget who.
-In either case, it’s true.
+That’s what Terry Pratchett said and he was, as usual, right.
+I would add reading to that.
 Reading and writing is the most fun I can have by myself.
 Only writing is better.
-Not because I’m a particularly skillful wordsmith, no. it’s better because of that sense of accomplishment that I get when a story is done.
+Not because I’m a particularly skillful wordsmith, no. It’s better because of that sense of accomplishment that I get when a story is done.
 When it’s out and ready to be read.
 Nothing can compare to this.